StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Bass Iteration 8
+a mellow arpeggiated piano melody playing in the background, while the breathy flute melody is playing over it. sad, emotional and passionate. a sustained string melody, followed by woodwind and mellow marimba melodies. emotional, passionate and sad - like something you would hear in movies.

 [Go to Prompt 1](#prompt1)

 ![Bass 8 Waveform](iterations1/bass_8_waveform_spectrogram.png)